pkalivas/radiate/radiate_web/README.md

 async fn main() -> Result<(), reqwest::Error> {
     let data = generate_post_data();                // generate the data to send let client = reqwest::Client::new();            // create the client object
-    let mut headers = HeaderMap::new();             // add application/json to the headers because that is how NEAT is seaialized headers.insert(CONTENT_TYPE, HeaderValue::from_static("application/json"));
+    let mut headers = HeaderMap::new();             // add application/json to the headers because that is how NEAT is serialized headers.insert(CONTENT_TYPE, HeaderValue::from_static("application/json"));
-    let res = client.post("http://0.0.0.0:42069/")  // listn on local host
+    let res = client.post("http://0.0.0.0:42069/")  // listen on local host
         .headers(headers)                           // add the headers then add data and send it .body(data)
         .send().await;